lundquistlab/biostats-2016/Exercises/normal-distribution/README.md

 #Calculating confidence intervals (CI)

-A CI for a sample mean of X is the estimated range over which repeated samples of x&#772; are expected to fall (1-%alpha;) x 100%.
+A CI for a sample mean of X is the estimated range over which repeated samples of x&#772; are expected to fall (1-&alpha;) * 100%.

 To calculate CI's, you can use the <code> rnorm() </code> and <code> qnorm() </code> functions in R.

-This is prototyped in [Biostatistics 100](http://biotoolbox.binghamton.edu/Biostatistics/2014%20Biostatistics%20Zar/Biostatistics%20Worksheets%20pdf/100-2010%20Biostatistics.pdf))
+This is prototyped in [Biostatistics 100](http://biotoolbox.binghamton.edu/Biostatistics/2014%20Biostatistics%20Zar/Biostatistics%20Worksheets%20pdf/100-2010%20Biostatistics.pdf).

 #Assignment: